IFC Implementation Guidance

 The EXPRESS Definition Language for IFC Development - EXPRESS is a conceptual schema language which provides for the specification of classes belonging to a defined domain, the information or attributes pertaining to those classes (colour, size, shape etc.) and the constraints on those classes (unique, exclusive etc.).
 It is also used to define the relations which exist between classes and the numerical constraints applying to such relations.

 IFC GUID - Explanation to the IFC GUID specification for encoding and decoding of the IFC GUID

 String Encoding & Decoding (for Multiple Language and Character Support) - The IFC exchange format "STEP physical file" only allows characters represented by decimal value 32 to 126 from the code table in ISO 8859-1.
 Any other character, like some Western characters, like the German "Umlaut", Greek or Cyrillic letters, or Asian characters, has to be encoded before being exchanged as part of a string value.

-Implementation Agreements (new format under development - agreement texts available upon request) - Agreements by members of the Implementation and Model Support Groups to execute IFC support in specific ways given the inherent ambiguities of the broad IFC schema.
-These IAs are based on IFC2x3 implementation.
-All IAs were reviewed and either full integrated into IFC4 documentation or declared irrelevant and not translated forward.
+Implementation Agreements - Agreements by members of the Implementation and Model Support Groups to execute IFC support in specific ways given the inherent ambiguities of the broad IFC schema.
+The majority of these IAs are based on IFC2x3 implementation.
+All IFC2x3 IAs were reviewed and either full integrated into IFC4 documentation or declared irrelevant and not translated forward to IFC4 MVD implementations.